boramorka/boramorka/README.md

 # My projects

 ## :iphone: :computer: What you can touch.
-One API and 3 Apps with ML.
+One API and 3 ML Apps.

 ### :diamond_shape_with_a_dot_inside: **API:** [(GITHUB LINK) Social network API with authentication and votes](https://github.com/boramorka/API_dev) :hammer_and_wrench:
 - Built with **FastAPI, PostgresSQL and SQLAlchemy**